inmanta/inmanta-core/docs/lsm/index.rst

         implement InterfaceIPAssignment using parents

-    We also need to add a lifecycle to the entity.
-This is done by using ``ServiceEntityBinding``.
-By using the ``ServiceEntityBinding`` we can add a lifecycle to the entity and give it a name:
+    We also need to add a lifecycle and a name to the service.
+This is done by creating an instance of the ``ServiceEntityBinding`` entity:

     .. code-block:: inmanta